nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Actor**: SS administrator

-**Brief Description**: SS administrator view the settings for the internal servers of the Member Owner.
+**Brief Description**: SS administrator view the settings for the internal servers of the Owner Member.

 **Preconditions**: -

-**Postconditions**: The settings for the internal servers of the Member Owner or the security Server client have been displayed to SS administrator.
+**Postconditions**: The settings for the internal servers of the Owner Member or the security Server client have been displayed to SS administrator.

 **Trigger**: -

 **Main Success Scenario**:

-1. SS administrator selects to view the settings for the internal servers of the Member Owner or the security Server client.
+1. SS administrator selects to view the settings for the internal servers of the Owner Member or the security Server client.

 2. System displays the following information:

     -   the connection type for the internal servers that act as service clients (for security server owner the connection type is set to HTTPS by default);

-    -   the list of internal TLS certificates saved for the Member Owner or the security Server client.
+    -   the list of internal TLS certificates saved for the Owner Member or the security Server client.
 The SHA-1 hash value of the certificate is displayed for each certificate.

     -   the Security Server certificate